edwardseoj/MiniERP/README.md

 - JDK 25
 - Maven installed
 - XAMPP mySQL server and Apache server running (Default to MariaDB, not MySQL)
+- (Optional) Have MariaDB jar file installed in case of needed additional configuration

 ### How to run
 - Extract zip file into machine